kodsnack/advent_of_code_2017/estomagordo-python3/golf/README.md

 12a.py
 Golfed result EQUALS the regular result.
 The solution was shortened from 810 to 309 chars, or 38.15% of the original.
+17a.py
+Golfed result EQUALS the regular result.
+The solution was shortened from 270 to 93 chars, or 34.44% of the original.
+17b.py
+Golfed result EQUALS the regular result.
+The solution was shortened from 239 to 86 chars, or 35.98% of the original.